+- unique credentials to each device is more secure, but doing so manually would be resource-intensive - and error-prone, would risk credential disclosure, and cannot be performed at scale. - Once a device is connected to the network, if it becomes compromised, it can pose a security risk to - both the network and other connected devices.
+Not keeping such a device current with the most recent - 253 software and firmware updates may make it more susceptible to compromise.
+The device could also be - attacked through the receipt of malicious payloads.
+Once compromised, it may be used to attack other - 255 devices on the network.

+1.2 Solution
-211 212 213 214 the password and does not consider a unique device identity or whether the device belongs on the network.
-This method also increases the risk of exposing credentials to unauthorized parties.
-Providing unique credentials to each device is more secure, but doing so manually would be resource-intensive and error-prone, would risk credential disclosure, and cannot be performed at scale.
-215 216 217 218 219 Once a device is connected to the network, if it becomes compromised, it can pose a security risk to both the network and other connected devices.
-Not keeping such a device current with the most recent software and firmware updates may make it more susceptible to compromise.
-The device could also be attacked through the receipt of malicious payloads.
-Once compromised, it may be used to attack other devices on the network.
-220 1.2 Solution 221 222 223 224 225 226 227 We need scalable, automated, trusted mechanisms to safely manage IoT devices throughout their lifecycles to ensure that they remain secure, starting with secure ways to provision devices with their network credentials, i.e., beginning with network-layer onboarding.
-Onboarding is a particularly vulnerable point in the device lifecycle because if it is not performed in a secure manner, then both the device and the network are at risk.
-Networks are at risk of having unauthorized devices connect to them, and devices are at risk of being taken over by networks that are not authorized to onboard or control them.
-228 229 230 231 232 233 The NCCoE has adopted the trusted network-layer onboarding approach to promote automated, trusted ways to provide IoT devices with unique network credentials and manage devices throughout their lifecycles to ensure that they remain secure.
-The NCCoE is collaborating with technology providers and other members of the NCCoE's IoT Community of Interest in a phased approach to develop example implementations of trusted network-layer onboarding solutions.
-We define a trusted network-layer onboarding solution to be a mechanism for provisioning network credentials to a device that: 234 provides each device with unique network credentials, 235 enables the device and the network to mutually authenticate, 236 sends devices their network credentials over an encrypted channel, 237 does not provide any person with access to the network credentials, and 238 can be performed repeatedly throughout the device lifecycle to enable: 239 o the device's network credentials to be securely managed and replaced as needed, and 240 241 the device to be securely onboarded to other networks after being repurposed or resold.
-242 The use cases planned for demonstration by this project's implementations include:

-trusted network-layer onboarding of IoT devices
+- 257 We need scalable, automated, trusted mechanisms to safely manage IoT devices throughout their - 258 lifecycles to ensure that they remain secure, starting with secure ways to provision devices with their - 259 network credentials, i.e., beginning with network-layer onboarding.
+Onboarding is a particularly - vulnerable point in the device lifecycle because if it is not performed in a secure manner, then both the - device and the network are at risk.
+Networks are at risk of having unauthorized devices connect to them, - and devices are at risk of being taken over by networks that are not authorized to onboard or control - 263 them.

+- The NCCoE has adopted the trusted network-layer onboarding approach to promote automated, trusted - 265 ways to provide IoT devices with unique network credentials and manage devices throughout their - 266 lifecycles to ensure that they remain secure.
+The NCCoE is collaborating with CRADA consortium - technology providers in a phased approach to develop example implementations of trusted network- - layer onboarding solutions.
+We define a trusted network-layer onboarding solution to be a mechanism - for provisioning network credentials to a device that: - 270 provides each device with unique network credentials, - enables the device and the network to mutually authenticate, - 272 sends devices their network credentials over an encrypted channel, - does not provide any person with access to the network credentials, and - 274 can be performed repeatedly throughout the device lifecycle to enable: - the device's network credentials to be securely managed and replaced as needed, and - the device to be securely onboarded to other networks after being repurposed or resold. - 278 The use cases designed to be demonstrated by this project's implementations include: - trusted network-layer onboarding of IoT devices - repeated trusted network-layer onboarding of devices to the same or a different network - automatic establishment of an encrypted connection between an IoT device and a trusted application service (i.e., trusted application-layer onboarding) after the IoT device has performed trusted network-layer onboarding and used its credentials to connect to the network - 284 policy-based ongoing device authorization - 285 software-based methods to provision device birth credentials in the factory